cksystemsteaching/selfie/assignments/introductory-assignments.md

 [Declarative Programming](https://en.wikipedia.org/wiki/Declarative_programming): A programming paradigm - a style of building the structure and elements of computer programs - expresses the logic of a computation without describing its control flow.

 Intuitively, rather than saying imperatively how to change state, declarative programming focuses on declaring what needs to change.
 While spelling out how to change state can become tedious with imperative programming spelling out what to change can become burdensome with declarative programming.
-Yet both paradigms have their essential use cases, and a port of Selfie to a declarative programming language would be very nice to have but remains future work for now.
+Yet both paradigms have their essential use cases, and a port of selfie to a declarative programming language would be very nice to have but remains future work for now.

 ### Random access memory (RAM)

-The great thing in a von Neumann architecture is storing code and data in the same memory.
-In Selfie the main memory is implemented with 4 GB, which means 2^{32} bytes or 2^{35} bits of memory are available for use.
+The great thing about a von Neumann architecture is that it stores code and data in the same memory.
+In selfie, the main memory has 4 GB, which means 2^{32} bytes or 2^{35} bits of memory are available for use.

 How do we get to such numbers?

-When write 4 GB in scientific notation, we get:
+When writing 4 GB in scientific notation, we get:

 2^{2} \* 2^{30} \* 2{3} = 2{35}